-- Provisions for the content development and delivery of paleontological resources WEAP training. - Provisions for in-progress documentation of monitoring (and, if applicable, salvage/recovery operations) via "construction dailies" or a similar approved means. - Provisions for a "stop work, evaluate, and treat appropriately" response in the event of a known or potential paleontological discovery, including finds in highly sensitive geologic units as well as finds, if any, in geologic units identified as less sensitive, or non-sensitive, for paleontological resources. - Provisions for sampling and recovery of unearthed fossils consistent with SVP Standard Procedures (SVP 2010) and the SVP Conditions of Receivership (SVP 1996).
-Recovery procedures would provide for recovery of both macrofossils and microfossils. - Provisions for acquiring a repository agreement from an approved regional repository for the curation, care, and storage of recovered materials, consistent with the SVP Conditions of Receivership (SVP 1996).
-If more than one repository institution is designated, separate repository agreements must be provided. - Provisions for preparation of a final monitoring and mitigation report that meets the requirements of the Caltrans Standard Environmental Reference Chapter 8 provisions for the Paleontological Monitoring Report and Paleontological Stewardship Summary (Caltrans 2017a). - Provisions for the preparation, identification, and analysis and curation of fossil specimens and data recovered, consistent with the SVP Conditions of Receivership (SVP 1996) and any specific requirements of the designated repository institution(s).
+- Requirements for paleontological monitoring by qualified PRMs of all ground-disturbance activities known to affect, or potentially affect, highly sensitive geologic units and for grounddisturbance activities affecting other geologic units in any areas where the PRS considers it warranted based on the findings of the paleontological resources TR or any pre-construction surveys.
+In all areas of the CP subject to monitoring, monitoring would initially be conducted full-time for all ground-disturbance activities.
+However, the PRMMP may provide for monitoring frequency in any given location to be reduced once approximately 50% of the ground-disturbance activity in completed locations, if the reduction is appropriate based on the implementing PRS's professional judgment in consideration of actual site conditions. - Provisions, if recommended by the PRS for paleontological monitoring of specific construction drilling operations.
+In general, small diameter (i.e., <18 inches) drilling operations or drilling operations using bucket augers tend to pulverize impacted sediments and any contained fossils and are typically not monitored.
+The section in the PRMMP addressing monitoring for drilling operations would rely, in part, on the information supplied by the CP design and geotechnical teams, but would also take into consideration of the nature, depth, and location of drilling needed, and the anticipated equipment and staging configurations. - Provisions for in-progress documentation of monitoring (and, if applicable, salvage/recovery operations) via "construction dailies" or a similar approved means. - Provisions for a "stop work, evaluate, and treat appropriately" response in the event of a known or potential paleontological discovery, including finds in highly sensitive geologic units as well as finds, if any, in geologic units identified as less sensitive, or non-sensitive, for paleontological resources. - Provisions for sampling and recovery of unearthed fossils consistent with SVP Standard Procedures (SVP Impact Mitigation Guidelines Revision Committee 2010) and the SVP Conditions of Receivership (SVP Conformable Impact Mitigation Guidelines Committee 1996).
+Recovery procedures would provide for recovery of both macrofossils and microfossils. - Provisions for acquiring a repository agreement from an approved regional repository for the curation, care, and storage of recovered materials, consistent with the SVP Conditions of Receivership (SVP Conformable Impact Mitigation Guidelines Committee 1996).
+If more than one repository institution is designated, separate repository agreements must be provided. - Provisions for preparation of a final monitoring and mitigation report that meets the requirements of the Caltrans Standard Environmental Reference Chapter 8 provisions for the Paleontological Monitoring Report and Paleontological Stewardship Summary (Caltrans 2014). - Provisions for the preparation, identification, and analysis and curation of fossil specimens and data recovered, consistent with the SVP Conditions of Receivership (SVP Conformable Impact Mitigation Guidelines Committee 1996) and any specific requirements of the designated repository institution(s).

-GEO-IAMF#14: Provide WEAP Training for Paleontological Resources
+GEO-IAMF#10: Provide Worker Environmental Awareness (WEAP) Training for Paleontological Resources

-Prior to groundbreaking for each CP within the Project Section, the contractor would provide paleontological resources WEAP training delivered by the PRS.
+Prior to groundbreaking for each CP within the Project Section, the Contractor would provide paleontological resources WEAP training delivered by the PRS.
 All management and supervisory personnel and construction workers involved with ground-disturbing activities would be required to take this training before beginning work on the project.
 Refresher training would also be made available to management and supervisory personnel and workers as needed, based on the judgment of the PRS.

-At a minimum, paleontological resources WEAP training would include information on:
+• At a minimum, paleontological resources WEAP training would include information on